abaird986/aws-modern-application-workshop/README.md

 ### Overview

 In Module 2, you will create a new microservice hosted with AWS Fargate on Amazon Elastic Container Service so that your Mythical Mysfits website can have a application backend to integrate with.
-AWS Fargate is a feature of Amazon ECS that allows you to deploy containers without having to manage any clusters or servers.
+AWS Fargate is a deployment option in Amazon ECS that allows you to deploy containers without having to manage any clusters or servers.
 For our Mythical Mysfits backend, we will use Python and create a Flask app in a Docker container behind a Network Load Balancer.
 These will form the microservice backend for the frontend website to integrate with.

 ### Creating the Core Infrastructure

 Before we can create our service, we need to create the core infrastructure environment that the service will use, including the networking infrastructure in Amazon VPC, and the AWS Identity and Access Management Roles that will define the permissions that ECS and our containers will have on top of AWS.
-It is common on many teams to have separate teams with elevated access in AWS that are responsible for creating and modifying Network and Security resources.
-We have followed that model here to demonstrate how CloudFormation can help enforce separation of duties on AWS for your team through modular templates.
+We will use AWS CloudFormation to accomplish this.
+AWS CloudFormation is a service that can programmatically provision AWS resources that you declare within JSON or YAML files called *CloudFormation Templates*, enabling the common best practice of *Infrastructure as Code*.
 We have provided a CloudFormation template to create all of the necessary Network and Security resources in /module-2/cfn/core.yml.
 This template will create the following resources:

 * **An Amazon VPC** - a network environment that contains four subnets (two public and two private) in the 10.0.0.0/16 private IP space, as well as all the needed Route Table configurations.
 * **Two NAT Gateways** (one for each public subnet) - allows the containers we will eventually deploy into our private subnets to communicate out to the Internet to download necessary packages, etc.
 * **A DynamoDB Endpoint** - our microservice backend will eventually integrate with Amazon DynamoDB for persistence (as part of module 3).
-* **A Network Load Balancer** - A high throughput and low latency TCP load balancer that will route requests from the Internet to your service containers.
 * **A Security Group** - Allows your docker containers to receive traffic on port 8080 from the Internet through the Network Load Balancer.
-* **Two IAM Roles** - Two Identity and Access Management Roles are created.
-One for the Amazon ECS service that allow it to interact with the infrastructure environment as needed.
-Another that will provide your docker containers with the permissions they require for interacting with AWS services like DynamoDB and CloudWatch Logs.
+* **IAM Roles** - Identity and Access Management Roles are created.
+These will be used throughout the workshop to give AWS services or resources you create access to other AWS services like DynamoDB, S3, and more.

 To create these resources, run the following command in the Cloud9 terminal (will take ~10 minutes for stack to be created):